mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 ## Regular backup operations

-For production clusters, you should be familiar with the following basic administrative functions Velero provides:
+For backing up production clusters, you should be familiar with the following basic administrative functions Velero provides:

 - [Set a backup schedule][set-schedule]
 - [Run on-demand backups][backup-on-demand]